neil1taylor/nutanix-vpc-orchestrator/README.md

     - Prepare storage devices
     - Complete initial node setup

-Phase 2: Manual Cluster Creation (Post-Foundation), a post-installation script in the PXE orchestration:
+Phase 2: Manual Cluster Creation (Post-Phoenix), a post-installation script in the PXE orchestration:

 - Script waits for CVM to be ready
 - Script SSH into the CVM: ssh nutanix@<cvm_ip> (password: nutanix/4u)